heap/heap-swiftui-sdk/README.md

 ***
-:warning: **Due to breaking changes in iOS 16, we do not yet recommend using this SDK in production.**
+:warning: **Due to breaking changes in iOS 16, we do not yet recommend using this SDK in production.** The [Heap iOS SDK](https://github.com/heap/heap-ios-sdk) _is_ compatible with iOS 16 when autocapturing UIKit events and precision manual tracking.
 ***

 # Heap for SwiftUI on iOS